drshahizan/learn-github/exercise/Lizawati/CI.md

 ## Contact Information

-If you have any questions, please feel free to contact the instructor at [Your Email].
+If you have any questions, please feel free to contact the instructor at [lizawati@utm.my].